 DEEWR will advise you of the actual cost of your Disability Management Service.
 They will also notify the party you are claiming compensation or damages from and your solicitor.
 It is important that you consider this cost in your claim for compensation or damages.

-More specific details on cost recovery are available here.
 It is very important to seek advice from your solicitor about your obligations under section 23 of the DSA.

 Can I be refunded or released from liability for my Disability Management Service cost?